gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 <img width="1000px" alt="Laser tracking demo" src="/assets/images/posts/laser_gun_projected_target/documentation/Laser_Tracking.gif">

-On the left image, we can see the raw feed from the webcam.
+On the left image, we can see the raw video feed from the webcam.
-In the middle there is the image after the image processing.
+The image processing output image is displayed in the middle.
 On the right image, we can see the extracted information on top of the raw image (blue circle around the laser with a red dot in the center).

 Nothing really changes for mode 2 except that I just wait until there is a frame recorded by the camera that contains a laser dot.